Washing A Goose Down Comforter At Home Without Dry Cleaning – A DIY Guide

-You’ll now notice that your giant sack of wet goose down feathers stinks and smells like wet dog.
-No worries though because the smell will disappear once the blanket is completely dry and the high heat from your dryer will kill all the mold and dust mites.
+You’ll now notice that your giant sack of wet goose down stinks and smells like wet dog.
+No worries though because the smell will disappear once the blanket is completely dry and the heat from your dryer will kill all the mold and dust mites.

 Can You Wash A Down Comforter With Bleach?